Our Holocaust Torah Scroll

 Neil Yerman is a sofer, a scribe who is trained to do the holy work of writing and repairing Torah scrolls.
 He helped to restore our Holocaust scroll, thanks to the generosity of the Shotland family.

-Alt Neu Shul in Prague (pictured left).
+Our scroll once lived in the Alt Neu Shul in Prague (pictured left).
 Prior to World War II, the Nazis confiscated it, along with hundreds of scrolls with the idea of creating a museum to a destroyed people.
 When that dark period in our people's history came to an end, the scrolls were discovered languishing in a warehouse by some U.S. soldiers.
 They were sent to London, England where, upon the creation of the Memorial Scrolls Trust they were sent to over 1,000 congregations worldwide.

 Ours was received in the early 1970's.
 Since that time, it became our custom for our B'nei Mitzvah to read from it when they are called to the Torah on their special Shabbat.